maxpatiiuk/text-hoarder/docs/privacy/README.md

-# Privacy Policy for Text Hoarder Chrome Extension
+# Privacy Policy for Text Hoarder Browser Extension

-Effective Date: February 10th, 2024
+Effective Date: February 17th, 2024

 ## Introduction

-This Privacy Policy applies to the Text Hoarder Chrome Extension ("Text Hoarder", "the Extension", "we", "us", or "our") and aims to inform users ("you", "your", or "user") about the policies regarding the collection, use, and protection of their data when using the Extension.
+This Privacy Policy applies to the Text Hoarder Browser Extension ("Text Hoarder", "the Extension", "we", "us", or "our") and aims to inform users ("you", "your", or "user") about the policies regarding the collection, use, and protection of their data when using the Extension.